-

 Market Overview & Performance

-In the current trading session, "London & New York", Market risk sentiment is Strong Risk-OFF.
-The United States Dollar and Yen recorded the strongest performance, while the Gold and Switzerland Frank are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Strong Risk-OFF.
+The Gold and United States Dollar recorded the strongest performance, while the New Zealand Dollar and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"